junxit/us-congress-bills-114/bill.md

   >   - **(B)** include monitoring of State policies and procedures required under clauses (ii) and (iii) of section 106(b)(2)(B); and
   > - **(2)** may include—
   >   - **(A)** a comparison of activities carried out by the State to comply with the requirements of section 106(b) with the State plan most recently approved under section 432 of the Social Security Act;
-  >   - **(B)** information available on the Website of the State relating to its compliance with the requirements of section 106(b);
+  >   - **(B)** a review of information available on the Website of the State relating to its compliance with the requirements of section 106(b);
   >   - **(C)** site visits, as may be necessary to carry out such monitoring; and
-  >   - **(D)** information available in the State’s Annual Progress and Services Report most recently submitted under section 1357.16 of title 45, Code of Federal Regulations (or successor regulations).
+  >   - **(D)** a review of information available in the State’s Annual Progress and Services Report most recently submitted under section 1357.16 of title 45, Code of Federal Regulations (or successor regulations).

 - **(b)** *Table of contents* The table of contents in section 1(b) of the Child Abuse Prevention and Treatment Act (42 U.S.C.
 5101 note) is amended by inserting after the item relating to section 113, the following:

 ## § 6.
 Rule of construction

-Nothing in this Act shall be construed to authorize the Secretary of Health and Human Services or any other officer of the Federal Government to add new requirements to section 106(b) of the Child Abuse Prevention and Treatment Act (42 U.S.C.
+Nothing in this Act, or the amendments made by this Act, shall be construed to authorize the Secretary of Health and Human Services or any other officer of the Federal Government to add new requirements to section 106(b) of the Child Abuse Prevention and Treatment Act (42 U.S.C.
 5106a(b)), as amended by this Act.